 Outside seating in both licensed and unlicensed locations is permitted.
 The same restrictions imposed on indoor seating, such as no purchase of alcohol for on-premises consumption unless a meal is also purchased by that customer or by member of the customer's group and a minimum of six feet or a physical barrier between customers or groups of customers, apply to outdoor seating as well.
-No more than 250 persons may attend a discrete outdoor event.
+Further, as discussed above for indoor seating, there are limits for discrete outdoor events.

 If the outside area is licensed, then service of food and alcohol there is permitted.
-However, beginning September 21, 2020, all sales of alcohol for consumption on the licensed premises must end by 11:00 p.m.
+However, all sales of alcohol for consumption on the licensed premises must end by 11:00 p.m.
 All patrons must finish their alcoholic beverages by midnight.
 A licensee may remain open to serve food until its normal closing time, but no alcohol may be served or retained by patrons after midnight.